-Proposed works will be situated within the A82/A83 carriageway boundaries (including adjacent verges) and will include replacement of existing stretches of carriageway lighting within Tarbet.
+Proposed works will be situated within the A82 carriageway boundary (including adjacent verges) and will include replacement of existing stretches of carriageway lighting.
 These works are almost like-for-like, however new lighting columns are likely to be placed in different nearby locations during new installations.
-As such, a slight permanent visual change to the local landscape will occur, however this will be localised along the existing A82/A83 carriageways.
-Local receptors (specifically residential properties located adjacent to the carriageway) will likely have permanently altered views, however due to the minor nature of the change and restriction to the A82/A83 verges, any change is considered to be minor.
+As such, a slight permanent visual change to the local landscape will occur, however this will be localised along the existing A82 carriageway.
+Local receptors (specifically residential properties located adjacent to the carriageway) will likely have permanently altered views, however due to the minor nature of the change and restriction to the A82 carriageway boundary, any change is considered to be minor.